Resolve To Improve Your Sailing Fitness

 The boys on Oracle Team USA had a killer workout using a rowing machine as they prepped for the last America’s Cup.
 They would do a 20-minute timed workout that simulated grinding two upwind and two downwind legs, but they also mixed in getting off the rowing machine at set times and sprinting about 20’ to simulate tacks.
 You can get the details here but it looks like a burner.
 Then again, you never saw any of the grinders on OTUSA tapping out in the middle of a race!

-Coming up tomorrow -- core exercises!
+Next up -- core exercises!